meezwhite/p5.grain/CONTRIBUTING.md

 ## Support Questions

-For general support questions, [start a discussion](./discussions/new?category=q-a) in the Q&A category in Discussions.
+For general support questions, check out the [Q&A section](https://github.com/meezwhite/p5.grain/discussions/categories/q-a) in Discussions.

 ## Issues and Bugs

-If you find a bug in the source code or a mistake in the documentation, you can help by [submitting an issue](./issues/new).
+If you find a bug in the source code or a mistake in the documentation, you can help by [submitting an issue](https://github.com/meezwhite/p5.grain/issues).

 Guidelines: